-They have a reputation of being a bit more expensive (account maintenance fees etc.), but also good quality and reliable.
+They have a reputation for being a bit more expensive (account maintenance fees etc.), but also good quality and reliable.

 Did a rather good marketing campaign that also resulted in many locally popular memes. 🙂

-At the time of writing this post, like most other Serbian banks, Raiffeisen bank doesn’t provide 2FA protection for logging in their e-banking accounts.
-Probably with a good reason, as I explained in the post about e-banking in Serbia.
+At the time of writing this post, like most other Serbian banks, Raiffeisen Bank doesn’t provide 2FA protection for logging in to their e-banking accounts.
+Probably for a good reason, as I explained in the post about e-banking in Serbia.

 The maximum allowed password length is well below 20 characters, and there are no special characters allowed.
 Fortunately, the procedure for changing both the username and password is very well designed and easy to use, so by choosing a “funny” username, one can increase the account security (if a “hacker” has no idea what username to try).

 When paying on the Internet, there is additional security using a token – that is, you have to open the banking application on your mobile phone, then enter the temporary one-time use generated code (2FA protection for payments).
 The downside of this is you need a smartphone – can’t be done using their desktop banking account.

-In the post about securing a WordPress site, I explained how each layer of security introduces more complication/inconvenience (and that no system is 100% secure, by definition).
+In the post about securing a WordPress site, I explained how each layer of security introduces more complications/inconvenience (and that no system is 100% secure, by definition).
 While another post explains security layers, attack vectors, and the weakest link.

 The account used for payments over the Internet is separate from foreign currency deposit accounts.
 So you can, using one click, transfer the needed amount of funds for payments when you need to make a payment.
 This is a good measure of security.